hideselfview/bae/BAE_IMPORT_WORKFLOW.md

 ### Import Service

 `ImportService` runs as an async task on the shared tokio runtime.
-It processes import requests sequentially from a queue, preventing UI blocking and ensuring imports complete one at a time.
+It processes import requests sequentially from a queue, preventing UI blocking and ensuring imports run sequentially.

 **Key characteristics:**
 - Single instance for entire app
-- Processes one import at a time (sequential, not concurrent)
 - Validates and queues imports synchronously in UI thread
 - Executes pipeline asynchronously on background task
+- Processes one import at a time (sequential, not concurrent)

 ### Import Flow